centime/xss-paper/attacks.md

 The base64 is a handy way to avoid conflicts between our payloads and flask's route matching rules, and more important allows us to bypass flask's parameters sanitizing before template generation.
 It will also work around any protection from the browser.
 Implementation steps are provided here[1]

-Bonus : flaskbb is kind enough to come in the dev version with a test function to populate it with dummy users, topics and posts.
+Bonus : flaskbb is kind enough to come in the dev version with a test function to populate it with dummy users, topics and posts !

 II.
 Post a message on behalf of a user.
 ---------------------------------------